icaruseu/momca-docker/README.md

 ## Environment parameters

 The following environment parameters can be seit either when building the Docker image as command line parameters or in a `.env` file used by docker-compose.
+There should be two folders parallel to the docker-compose file: `backup` and `restore`.
+These are mounted into the container and contain the backups MOM-CA makes as well as enables to provide backups for restoration purposes to the container.

 ### Build time